-Camp Ipecac, built by the Resettlement Administration, houses 92 persons and is open April through October.
+Camp Ipecac, built by the Resettlement Administration, houses 84 people and is open April through October.
 The camp was named for Carolina ipecac, a herb common in the region's sandy soil.
 Extract taken from the herb's dried roots is used for medicinal purposes.

-Camp Loblolly Bay houses 48 persons and is open year round.
+Camp Loblolly Bay houses 48 people and is open year-round.
 The camp was named for the loblolly, a medium-sized evergreen that produces white blooms in summer.

 The park does not offer tent camping.

 Click here for a video that includes footage of our cabins and site.
-(Starts around 2:27 in vide)
+(Starts around 2:27 in video)

 NOTE – Gate access for campers: